Asking Technical Questions

 Spendid: Must monad have bind?

-Imagine looking at the left-hand pane of Piazza, with just the summaries showing.
+Imagine looking at the summary of topics on Campuswire, with just the summaries showing.
 Make your summary reflect your question well enough that the next student searching with a question similar to yours will instantly recognize your post as being related to their question, so that they won’t need to post the question again.

 Focus your question.
 The less of a time commitment you implicitly ask for, the more likely you are to get an answer from someone really good and really busy, whether that’s a fellow student, a TA, or the professor.
 So it is useful to frame your question to minimize the time commitment required for an expert to field it.

 Bad: Would you explain snarks again?

 Good: Would you give me a pointer to a good place to start reading about snarks?